psychopy/workshops/source/translators/setUpVersionControl.rst

   - though you *may* need to add a new one (more on this soon)
 - Fully connected to your online fork of the repository on *GitHub*

-\* It's updated at the moment you clone it, but as soon as someone else gets their commit(s) pulled in *upstream*, yours will be out of date.
-But there's a way to deal with this (which is the whole point of *Git*).
+\* It's updated at the moment you clone it, but as soon as someone else gets their commit(s) pulled in *upstream*, both your fork and its clone will be out of date.
+But there's a way to deal with this (which is really the *raison d'être* of *Git*).
 I will cover this quite soon below.

 Nomenclature after forking and cloning
 -----------------------------------------